viniciusgusmao/graphql-express-api-schoolmgm/README.md

 ## Installation

 **Prerequisites**: Nodejs, NPM, and Git Bash installed.

-Apply all the commands below on the root folder
+Please execute all the commands below on the root folder project.
 ### 1. Install dependencies
 ```js
 npm install